Koaha/photoplethysmography_explorer/README.md

 # PPG Analysis Tool - Modular Version

-A refactored, modular version of the PPG (Photoplethysmogram) analysis tool built with Dash.
+A refactored, modular version of the PPG (Photoplethysmogram) analysis tool built with Dash, designed for both local development and cloud deployment.

 ## 🏗️ **New Modular Structure**